PUP-MSC-Web-Development/FRONTEND-WORKSHOP/Documentations/README.md

 Style your websites like a pro!
 Dive into CSS basics, layout techniques, animations, and responsive design principles to make your web pages visually stunning and user-friendly.

 ### **⚙️ JavaScript Learning Resources**
 Bring your websites to life with interactivity!
-Explore JavaScript basics, DOM manipulation, event handling, and advanced topics like APIs and asynchronous programming.
+Explore JavaScript basics, DOM manipulation, and event handling.

 ---